OfficerChul/Online-Networking-Platform/README.md

 ## Testing

 * **AccountTest**
+  * **Class**
     * Tests if the class exists or not
     * Tests if the class inherits correctly or not(if it doesn't inherit any class then it mean it inherits Object class)
+  * **Field**
     * Tests if the field exists or not
     * Tests if the field has correct type or not
     * Tests if the field has the correct modifier or not
+  * **Method**
     * Tests if the method exists or not
     * Tests if the method has correct parameters or not
     * Tests if the method has correct modifiers or not
     * Tests if the method has correct return type or not
     * Tests if the method retrieves properly or not

 * **FriendRequestTest**

+  * **Class**
     * Tests if the class exists or not
     * Tests if the class inherits correctly or not(if it doesn't inherit any class then it mean it inherits Object class)
+  * **Field**
     * Tests if the field exists or not
     * Tests if the field has correct type or not
     * Tests if the field has the correct modifier or not
+  * **Method**
     * Tests if the method exists or not
     * Tests if the method has correct parameters or not
     * Tests if the method has correct modifiers or not
     * Tests if the method has correct return type or not
     * Tests if the method retrieves properly or not

 * **ProfileTest**

+  * **Class**
     * Tests if the class exists or not
     * Tests if the class inherits correctly or not(if it doesn't inherit any class then it mean it inherits Object class)
+  * **Field**
     * Tests if the field exists or not
     * Tests if the field has correct type or not
     * Tests if the field has the correct modifier or not
+  * **Method**
     * Tests if the method exists or not
     * Tests if the method has correct parameters or not
     * Tests if the method has correct modifiers or not
     * Tests if the method has correct return type or not
     * Tests if the method retrieves properly or not

 * **ProfileClientTest**

+  * **Class**
-  * Test if the class exists or not
+    * Tests if the class exists or not
-  * Test if the class inherits correctly or not(if it doesn't inherit any class then it mean it inherits Object class)
+    * Tests if the class inherits correctly or not(if it doesn't inherit any class then it mean it inherits Object class)
+  * **Field**

-  * Test if the field exists or not
+    * Tests if the field exists or not
-  * Test if the field has correct type or not
+    * Tests if the field has correct type or not
-  * Test if the field has the correct modifier or not
+    * Tests if the field has the correct modifier or not

 * **ServerTest**

+  * **Class**
     * Tests if the class exists or not
     * Tests if the class inherits correctly or not(if it doesn't inherit any class then it mean it inherits Object class)
+  * **Field**
     * Tests if the field exists or not
     * Tests if the field has correct type or not
     * Tests if the field has the correct modifier or not
+  * **Method**
     * Tests if the method exists or not
     * Tests if the method has correct parameters or not
     * Tests if the method has correct modifiers or not
     * Tests if the method has correct return type or not
     * Tests if the method retrieves properly or not

 * **ServerRequestHandlerTest**

+  * **Class**
     * Tests if the class exists or not
     * Tests if the class inherits correctly or not(if it doesn't inherit any class then it mean it inherits Object class)
+  * **Field**
     * Tests if the field exists or not
     * Tests if the field has correct type or not
     * Tests if the field has the correct modifier or not
+  * **Method**
     * Tests if the method exists or not
     * Tests if the method has correct parameters or not
     * Tests if the method has correct modifiers or not
     * Tests if the method has correct return type or not
     * Tests if the method retrieves properly or not